 Upon notification of acceptance into the doctoral program by the Dean of the Graduate School, candidates are permitted to register for graduate classes.
-Throughout the students course work, the director of the Administration and Leadership Studies program serves as each student's advisor.
+Throughout the student's course work, the coordinator of the Administration and Leadership Studies program serves as each student's advisor.

-Students who are admitted to the Administration and Leadership Studies doctoral program must have master's degree in education or a master's degree in the liberal arts.
+Students who are admitted to the Administration and Leadership Studies doctoral program must have master's degree in education or a master's degree in the liberal arts or a master's equivalency issued by Pennsylvania Department of Education.
 Students who are admitted into the Administration and Leadership Studies doctoral program must also meet all graduate school requirements.